okta/terraform-provider-okta/website/docs/d/auth_server.html.markdown

  * `status` - the activation status of the authorization server.

- * `issuer` - The complete URL for a Custom Authorization Server.
+ * `issuer` - The complete URL of the authorization server.
 This becomes the `iss` claim in an access token.

  * `issuer_mode` - Can be set to `"CUSTOM_URL"` or `"ORG_URL"`